-Where available, BadgerCare Plus members will be enrolled in BadgerCare Plus HMOs.
+Where available, all BadgerCare Plus members will be enrolled in BadgerCare Plus HMOs.
 In those areas of Wisconsin where HMOs are not available, services will be reimbursed on a fee-for-service basis.

-Benefit Plans Under BadgerCare Plus
+Benefit Plans under BadgerCare Plus

-BadgerCare Plus is comprised of three benefit plans, the BadgerCare Plus Standard Plan, the BadgerCare Plus Benchmark Plan, and the BadgerCare Plus Core Plan.
+BadgerCare Plus is comprised of two benefit plans, the BadgerCare Plus Standard Plan and the BadgerCare Plus Benchmark Plan.
+The services covered under the Standard Plan are the same as the Wisconsin Medicaid program.
+The Benchmark Plan is a more limited plan, modeled after commercial insurance.